-Get a double dose of decadence and deliciousness with my Vegan Wild Mushroom Lasagna with leeks and mushrooms drunk on a creamy, silky, cashew bechamel sauce.
+Get a double dose of decadence and deliciousness with my Vegan Wild Mushroom Lasagna with leeks and mushrooms drunk on a white, creamy, silky bechamel sauce.

 I had been kicking this idea around in my head for a while now, and the only reason I hadn't made it yet is because I thought it was going to be a time-consuming job, and who has the time for time-consuming?
 Not me, for sure, and, I'm guessing, not you either.
 But when I actually got around to making it, I pretty much got all the prep work done in minutes.
 And once the lasagna was in the oven, it was mostly hands-off time which I am perfectly fine with.

-- 1 1/2 cups dry wild mushrooms (Soak the dry mushrooms in 1 cup hot water for 30 minutes)
+- 1 ½ cups dry wild mushrooms (any kind is fine, I used shiitake.
+Soak the dry mushrooms in 1 cup hot water for 30 minutes)

 - 6 cloves garlic, finely sliced

-- 3 cups, chopped crimini or portobello mushrooms or a mix of both
+- 3 cups crimini mushrooms (or a mix of crimini and portobello, chopped)

 - 14 oz vegan mozzarella shreds